How to enter the ECMI educational network?

 Anyway the programme must contain:

-- a modelling seminar.
-Modelling activities should have at least 9 ECTS credits and could include credits awarded in ECMI International Modelling Weeks or summer schools;
+- Modelling activities should have at least 9 ECTS credits and could include credits awarded in ECMI International Modelling Weeks or summer schools;

 - the possibility of studying at least one term/semester abroad;

 - a master thesis on an industrial project of at least 30 ECTS points.